learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Iframe.md

 There is two important things related to Iframe and I provide instructions about them

 ### Dynamically resizing an iframe based on content
-You can use get the scrollhight of the child website by add a javascript block in the parent html file which contains X.contentWindow.document.body.scrollHeight + 'px';
+You can get the scrollhight of the child website by adding a javascript block in the parent html file which contains `X.contentWindow.document.body.scrollHeight + 'px'`;
 After getting the scrollheight of the child website, we can delete the scroll bar of the child website and the whole child webpage will be shown inside the parent website without a scrollbar.

 ### Sending a message from the parent webpage to the child webpage